EliusCaleb/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:
-  The error is that the #<ActionController::Parameters {"likes"=>15, "controller"=>"toys", "action"=>"update", "id"=>"2"} permitted: false> using byebug the  request  is  suppose to be a JSON type
+  The error is that the #<ActionController::Parameters {"likes"=>15, "controller"=>"toys", "action"=>"update", "id"=>"2"} permitted: false> using byebug the  request  is  suppose to be a JSON type so I updated the action to render JSON

 - Donate a toy to Goodwill (and delete it from our database)